 All distances are in nautical miles.

 This table can be downloaded for your personal and private use.
-The file is Zipped Adobe (.PDF) format.
+It contains the Bridge List in Statute Miles, Nautical Miles, and Kilometers.
+The file is Zipped Adobe (.pdf) format.
 East River Bridges - Download.

 With the exception of the Vessel Traffic Service, (VTS) in the Lower and Upper Bays with their adjacent waters, including the East River and portions of the Hudson River, no communication requirements exist.
 However, the prudent mariner would be well advised to maintain a listening watch on VHF channels 13 and 16 when in the vicinity of commercial traffic.

 Mandatory Participation is required by:

 Mandatory Monitoring of VTS- NY is required by:

 Regardless whether you are required to participate in, or simply monitor the VTS system, you are required to have on board a current copy of the Vessel Traffic Services New York User’s Manual.
 A copy of this manual is available for download - VTS New York User’s Manual.

 There is no speed limit for the East River except as defined by the COLREGS and common sense.
 The standard caveats apply to wake responsibility.

 And then there is Hell Gate! - Trying not to blow this out of proportion, the Gate can be a challenge for low powered vessels.
 It also can be daunting for larger vessels with limited maneuverability and a fair current.